 5. Frame Construction for Kites and Like Toys[72]

 On October 9, 1951 Helga returned from trip to Denmark; the air passenger manifest has her address as “Larchmont Acres, Larchmont, N.Y.”[73]
 (A photograph of a Larchmont Acres apartment complex can be viewed at the Larchmont Historical Society web site.)
 In the early 1950s Hing’s comic book work ended.[74]
 Apparently the couple had not been able to get their kites, doll and toys produced.
-With limited finances, they eventually moved out of New York.
+With limited finances, they eventually moved out of New York sometime in the late 1950s.

 Dear Mrs. Paepcke,